codeFarmerJack/Manuals/Git_Commands.md

     you might need to create the branch on the remote repository.
 You can do this by adding the '-u' option to set up trakcing:
     'git push -u origin branch_name'
-    This estabishes a tracking relationship between your local branch and the remote branch.
+    This establishes a tracking relationship between your local branch and the remote branch.
 After the initial setup, you can simply use 'git push' to push changes to the tracked remote branch.

 ##  (2) If you are working in a branch and want to push changes to the remote repository with the same name,